etn-ccis/blui-angular-component-library/react/README.md

 yarn link:components
 ```

 You can also build, link, and start the demo application in a single step by calling ```yarn start``` from the /react directory.
-There is also a interactive Storybook demo application that showcases how to interact with each component.
+There is also a Storybook demo application which showcases each component's API within a sandbox environment.
 The Storybook demo can be viewed by running `yarn start:storybook`.

 ## Using the Components
 See the [documentation](https://github.com/pxblue/component-library/tree/dev/react/docs) for information on using these components.